 - ★ Tip!
-To increase or decrease the volume during a call, press of or fixed press of fixed press of fixed press fixed pre - 1 In the standby mode, enter the phone number, including the area code.
-To remove a number, press For international calls, press twice for the + character (replaces the international access code), and enter the country code, area code (omit the leading zero if necessary), and phone number. - 2 Press be to call the number. - 3 Press = to end the call (or to cancel the call attempt).
+To increase or decrease the volume during a call, press or li you have set the volume to Mute, select Unmute first, and then press or . - 1 In the standby mode, enter the phone number, including the area code.
+To remove a number, press .
+For international calls, press twice for the + character (replaces the international access code), and enter the country code, area code (omit the leading zero if necessary), and phone number. - 2 Press be to call the number. - 3 Press = to end the call (or to cancel the call attempt).

-Pressing a always ends a call, even if another application is active.
+Pressing always ends a call, even if another application is active.

-★ Tip!
+Tip!
 If you want to close the sliding keypad during a call but not end the call, press - and then close the sliding keypad within few seconds.
 You can close the sliding keypad without ending the call before the call is answered.